Fast Similarity Sketching: Fast Similarity Sketching

 Our new similarity sketch is simple to describe: Let $h_0,\ldots, h_{2t-1}$ be random hash functions such that for $i\in [t]$ we have $h_i : [u]\to [t]\times [i,i+1)$ and for $i\in \{t,\ldots, 2t-1\}$ we have $h_i : [u]\to \{i-t\}\times [i,i+1)$.
 For each hash function $h_i$ we say that the output is split into a bin, $b_i$, and a value, $v_i$.
 That is, for $i\in [2t]$ and $a\in [u]$ we have $h_i(a) = (b_i(a), v_i(a))$, where $b_i(a)$ and $v_i(a)$ are restricted as described above.
 We may then define the $j$th entry of the sketch $S(A)$ as follows:

 In particular, the hash functions $h_t,\ldots, h_{2t-1}$ ensure that each entry of $S(A)$ is well-defined.
-Furthermore, since we have $v_i(a) < v_j(b)$ for any $a,b\in [u]$ and $0\le i < j < 2t$ we can efficiently implement the sketch defined in \eqref{eq:sketchdef} using the procedure in \Cref{alg:sketch}.
+Furthermore, since we have $v_i(a) < v_j(b)$ for any $a,b\in [u]$ and $0\le i < j < 2t$ we can efficiently implement the sketch defined in \eqref{eq:sketchdef} using the Similarity-Sketch procedure in \Cref{alg:sketch}.
+A bin $S[b]$ gets ``filled'' the first time it gets assigned a value $<\infty$ in line \ref{line:hash}.
+The algorithm terminates when all bins are filled, and if this happens in the first round with $i=0$, then the sketch created is identical to that of \emph{one permutation hashing}~\cite{LiOZ12}.